 How to get to Shiretoko

-Illustrated map showing the Shiretoko Peninsula in Eastern Hokkaido with markers for Utoro and Shari, highlighting key towns in this summer Shiretoko itinerary.
+Illustrated map showing the Shiretoko Peninsula in Eastern Hokkaido with markers for Utoro, Rausu and Shari, highlighting key towns in this summer Shiretoko itinerary.
 Inset shows the location on the larger map of Hokkaido.

 Shiretoko is a peninsula on the East coast of Hokkaido.
 Shiretoko National Park covers 2/3 of the peninsula and is home to beautiful untouched nature and wild animals.

-You’ll be most likely to stay in Utoro, a small port town, which is the center of Shiretoko tourism.
-There are many nice onsen hotels with ocean views that you don’t want to miss!
+You’ll most likely stay in Utoro, a small port town on the west side.
+It’s the center of Shiretoko tourism, with a handful of onsen hotels with ocean views and local restaurants.

 Getting to Shiretoko by car

-To get to Utoro in Shiretoko, the closest airport is Memanbetsu Airport, which is about 2 hours by car.
+To get to Utoro, the closest airport is Memanbetsu Airport (MMB), which is about 2 hours by car.
+Memanbetsu has direct flights from Tokyo Haneda (about 2 hours) and Sapporo’s New Chitose Airport (about 50 minutes).

 Getting to Shiretoko by public transportation